lionelrs/Redditech/README.md

 # Redditech

-Redditech is a project that use the reddit API.
+Redditech is a project that uses the reddit API.
 In this project we use a wrapper called DRAW